nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 ## Supplies:

-1. Dowels - one each of 1in square, 5/8in round, 5/16in round
+1. Dowels - one each of 1-in square, 5/8-in round, and 5/16-in round
 2. [Miter saw](https://amzn.to/3BWm1ce)
 3. [Flush cut saw](https://amzn.to/3Lu3KGk)
 4. [Drill](https://amzn.to/3RSkCch)